ucfopen/quiz-extensions/README.md

 ```

 Now setup your config.py like shown in *Core Installation* above.
+If Apache can't find the log file, you may have to include the full path under logging.

 Now it's time to setup Apache: